-5.1 Planned Work in 2020 and Onwards
+5.1 Planned Work in 2021 and Onwards

-In the work plan for 2019 there are initiatives that will be continued in 2020 onwards.
-Here one would especially mention the work with Arctic Council EALLU project, Arctic Indigenous Peoples' Culinary Institute, UArctic EALÁT Institute and course development, the ReindeerPortal.org, and the UNEP Nomadic Herders Project.
+In the work plan for 2020 there are initiatives that will be continued in 2021 onwards.
+Here one could especially mention the work with Arctic Council EALLU project, Arctic Indigenous Peoples' Culinary Institute/ FoodLab, UArctic EALÁT Institute and course development, the ReindeerPortal.org, and the UNEP Peatlands & Nomadic Herders Project.
 The preparation and planning together with WRH of the World Reindeer Herders' Council Meetings and Congress will also be important.
-Further, work to follow-up and establish a network of and for local reindeer herding centres will be of importance.
-The Centre's continued engagement in knowledge production, TK, research and education will also be important for goal achievement.
+The Centre's continued engagement in knowledge production, traditional indigenous knowledge, research and education will also be important for goal achievement.

-Another area the Centre will have to focus on in 2020 and further, is the coordination of information and communication tasks in Russia, Mongolia, China and North-America, including gathering of information.
+Another area the Centre will have to focus on in 2021 and further, is the coordination of information and communication tasks in Russia, Mongolia, China and North-America, including gathering of information.
 In relation to this, the continued development work on the ReindeerPortal.org is key, where one seeks to ultimately reap the full benefits of modern information and communication technology for reindeer herders in a changing world, by building the ReindeerPortal.org into the best source of information on world reindeer husbandry.
 Development, evaluation and implementation of the course materials on circumpolar reindeer husbandry will also continue.
 The same goes for the further development of the network of information centers in reindeer husbandry.